fullstorydev/grpcurl/README.md

 The `--descriptor_set_out` argument is what tells `protoc` to produce a protoset, and the `--include_imports` argument is necessary for the protoset to contain everything that `grpcurl` needs to process and understand the schema.

+When using protosets, you can omit the server address (host:port or path to Unix socket) when using the "list" and "describe" operations since they only need to consult the protoset files.